Seljuk Empire: Textiles and clothing

-Similar to architecture, Seljuk fabrics depict inscriptions and decorative forms.
-These fabrics represent what could be called a "Sasanian renaissance" marking a new dominance of Persian culture.
-Textiles, along with literary works, are evidence of this.
-Contrast is the main feature of different techniques and fabric qualities.
-Stories of the period are told through a variety of inscriptions.
-At the same time, higher contrasts generate a more abstract approach to the ornaments and figures within the fabric patterns.
-Seljuk fabrics that were excavated in 1931 are distinguished by the representation of nature, by minimal ornamental details, and by the combination of colorful linens giving an interchangeable color effect to the fabric.
+On the other hand, the affluent sedentary Persian population seems to have adopted different robe styles, with a front opening closing diagonally from left to right, called the aqbiya tatariyya or "Tatar style", but actually also characteristic of Persian caftans from the last decades of the Sasanian dynasty.
+The fabrics represent what could be called a "Sasanian renaissance", with styles going back to the Sasanian or Sogdian period.
+Seljuk fabrics are often distinguished by the representation of nature, by minimal ornamental details, and by the combination of colorful linens giving an interchangeable color effect to the fabric.
 Many realistic natural elements characterize the composition of the fabrics, such as animals and plants, forming patterns consisting of arabesque elements.